 Employment in Australia jumped by 64,600 to 13.83 million in February 2023, easily exceeding market forecasts of a 48,500 gain and after a downwardly revised 10,900 fall a month earlier.
 The latest reading marked the first rise in employment in three months.
 Full-time employment increased by 74,900 to 9,669,300, while part-time employment fell by 10,300 to 4,156,900.
 Over the year to February, employment gained 401,800 or 3.0 percent. source: Australian Bureau of Statistics

 Employment Change in Australia averaged 14497.52 Persons from 1978 until 2023, reaching an all time high of 371654.00 Persons in November of 2021 and a record low of -588691.00 Persons in April of 2020.
 This page provides the latest reported value for - Australia Employment Change - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Australia Employment Change - data, historical chart, forecasts and calendar of releases - was last updated on March of 2023.

-Employment Change in Australia is expected to be -65000.00 Persons by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Employment Change in Australia to stand at 24000.00 in 12 months time.
-In the long-term, the Australia Employment Change is projected to trend around 26000.00 Persons in 2021 and 28500.00 Persons in 2022, according to our econometric models.
+Employment Change in Australia is expected to be -30000.00 Persons by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Australia Employment Change is projected to trend around 25100.00 Persons in 2024 and 32600.00 Persons in 2025, according to our econometric models.